 We are at the root of so much anti-entropic possibilities.
 Here because we learn from experience and through our intelligence.
 That learning shaped who we are.
 While the causal chain of the universe has no choice, mechanistic causes and effects must follow our brain chemistry, must follow where our thoughts lead it, must follow as we learn.

 From the perspective of the universe, our path was set the moment we were born, we are not free from the causal chain.
 This leads some to say free will is an illusion6.
 But from the same perspective it is our learning that is at the root of so much meaningful change, creating so many unique and unlikely things, against the grain of entropy and far beyond natural things.
 Your decisions, what you learn, what you choose, matters a lot for how the future around you will unfold.

-From our perspective, the universe has no choice, it is not free, it must allow our thoughts to flow, it cannot limit our imaginations, it cannot influence our choices.
+From our perspective, the universe has no choice, it is not free, it must allow our thoughts to flow, it cannot limit our imagination, it cannot influence our choices.
+As we try to imagine the future that will happened, that information about the future is exactly what might change the future, so that it, paradoxically, does not happen.
 And when we do take action, the same rules continue to apply unchanged, it is the universe that is not free.

 Is this enough freedom for you to call it free will?

 By analogy, from our perspective, the ground is stable and standing still under our feet.
 But from a frame of reference outside of our galaxy, we are on a spinning ball, rotating at enormous speed around a sun, itself rotating around the galactic center at a speed close to a million kilometers an hour.
 Stable ground is as much an illusion as free will.
 Frame of reference is everything.